-Miller Grove ISD does not discriminate on the basis of race, color, religion, national origin, sex, or disability in providing education services, activities, and programs, including vocational programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+In an effort to promote nondiscrimination and as required by law, Miller Grove ISD does not discriminate on the basis of race, color, religion, national origin, age, sex, or disability in providing education services, activities, and programs, including Career and Technical Education (CTE) programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.

-Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to the superintendent.
+Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to Linda Rankin, Superintendent, lrankin@mgisd.net, 903 459 3288.